 This happens once per year on or after the first anniversary of your first recruitment (which may happen any time after your initial invitation).
 To recruit you must have a unit present in one of the major towns of the International Nation in question.
 For instance, in Beijung if recruiting Chinese internationals.
-The initial recruitment is limited to an expenditure of Desired Commodity no more than sufficient to recruit 100 Warriors (which would allow 133 Actives or 200 Inactives as alternatives) This limit increases in subsequent years (equivalent to 150 Warriors in year 2 and 200 Warriors in year 3).
+The initial recruitment is limited to an expenditure of Desired Commodity no more than sufficient to recruit 100 Warriors (which would allow 133 Actives or 200 Inactives as alternatives) This limit increases in subsequent years (equivalent to 150 Warriors in year 2 and 200 Warriors in year 3, and continuing +50 for each year after that).